YashikaKannan/SnakeGame-py/README.md

 <h1 align="center">
 Snake Game 🐍<br>
 Welcome to my Snake Game project!
-This is a classic snake game developed using Python and the Pygame library(Turtle).
+This is a classic snake game developed using Python and the Turtle Graphics.
 </h1>